Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing

 The total number of words that needs to be transferred on each iteration is then $N_w = S N_{ch} + P_{upd}$.
-For back-to-back execution, with a full update of 8 parameter gates, we have $N_w = 16$ and a minimum gate time of $\theta^{-1}_G = 48~\text{ns}$.
-If only a single parameter is updated, this yields $N_w = 9$ and a minimum gate time of $\theta^{-1}_G = 27~\text{ns}$.
+For back-to-back execution, with a full update of an 8-parameter gate, we have $N_w = 16$ and a minimum gate time of $\theta^{-1}_G = 48~\text{ns}$.
+If only a single parameter is updated for a single channel, this yields $N_w = 9$ and a minimum gate time of $\theta^{-1}_G = 27~\text{ns}$.

 However, taking advantage of the ability to pack multiple gate identifiers in a single transfer can reduce the minimum gate time to $\theta^{-1}_G = 28.1~\text{ns}$ when updating 8 parameters, and $\theta^{-1}_G = 7.1~\text{ns}$ when updating a single parameter.
 The direct streaming rate (meaning all parameters are preset and not updated) is 1.2~ns, however this is not achievable because the minimum gate time for continuous operation is limited by the gate sequencer to 19.5~ns.
 As an example this limit applies to the situation where pre-determined Trottererized segments of a gate are reduced to 19.5~ns and locally stored in the LUTs.